Siphon880gh/tutorials-using-git/README.md

 Installation
 ---
-- Make sure you have shell access.
-MAMP is a good tool.
-Without shell access, this version of git diff won't work (the future git diff web version that you can preview by clicking a commit while holding Shift would not have this limitation).
-- Copy these files into the folder that's a repository.
-If it is not yet a repository, make sure to `git init`.
-Copy all folders and files except .git.
-- Just run start.php in a server, and you're all good to go.
+- Copy start.php and /deps to the repos of interest.
+- Run start.php on a server:
-    - It will show the tree of the repository.
-If you run this and you haven't setup a git repos, you'll see this error:
+    - It will show the tree of repository commits.
-`Fatal error: Uncaught Exception: "/Users/..." is not a git repository`
-    - If you haven't commited anything, there'll be no tree when you run start.php, of course.
+    - If you haven't commited anything, there'll be a blank tree.

-Easy instructions for the learner
+Usage
 --
-- Here's a tree of all the major steps for the app/boilerplate/bundler/etc.
-- Start from the bottom of the tree and click the topic.
-Each topic is cumulative and dependent on the previous topic.
-- You'll see what new codes there are from the previous step.
-Try to mimic these steps.
-- And move your mouse over the step to see the tutorial for that step.
-If it says there are No Notes, then the step is likely self explanatory and the author did not add any instructions.

-Advanced instructions for the learner
----
-- Move mouse over the commits for any notes that were added with `git notes edit`, ideally where the author write parts of the tutorial in Markdown format.
-- Click a commit for a git diff with the commit more upstream, showing what and where the changes of the code are and ideally that the tutorial is explaining at that commit of the tree.
+1. The idea is a new platform for creating programming tutorials by taking advantage of git diff to see code changes from step to step and git notes that explain those steps.
+This tool will let you see git diff and notes in one place.
+Git notes is versatile because you can enter multiple lines of explanations and push them to the github repos (though by default, pushing does not include notes).
+Your git notes can have markdown and this page will effortlessly format the various headings, lists, emphasis, etc.
+2. The commits that are actually steps of the code changes start from the bottom.
+You see notes by hovering the mouse over.
+You see the code changes of the previous commit and current commit by clicking the commit.
+Open all from bottom.
-- Hold shift while clicking a commit for the alternate git diff view that's side by side (draw back is there's no word wrapping.
+2b.
+Hold shift while clicking a commit for the alternate git diff view that's side by side (draw back is there's no word wrapping.
 Maybe in a future version this would be the newer git diff with word wrapping).
+3. How to port to other git repos: Download their repo.
+Then place start.php and /deps there.
+Run start.php on a server and you will see the git commits step by step.